 Memorial Arbor Opened

-The volunteer group has been working with Craig to clear the vines, brush, and small trees from around the oak for the last year.
-Hans and Luis Alvarado have been contracted to remove stumps, clear and level the area, install the steel edging and walkway, mulch and plant trees.
+The volunteer group cleared the vines, brush, and small trees from around the oak for the last year.
+Hans and Luis Alvarado removed stumps, cleared and leveled the area, installed the steel edging and walkway, mulched and planted trees.
 The arbor is designed in a circular pathway around a large live oak.
 Easily maintained trees will be planted in the understory around the canopy of the oak to provide color and contrast with the changing seasons.

 If you would like to purchase a brick to memorialize loved ones and to create an income to support the volunteer program and maintain the arbor, you are invited and most welcome to do so.
 A brick costs $100.
 For an order form, please click here.
 Each 4 x 8 red brick will feature centered all-capital black lettering.
 There is room on each brick for three lines of eighteen characters (for example, “In loving memory of…”).
 The proceeds will go to maintaining the gardens and grounds of the monastery.
 Please return your completed information to the address shown on the form.